Zaruike-Inc/ganttcraft/README.md

 ## Prerequisite

 - Node LTS or Latest
-- Typescript (if you using dev version)
+- Typescript (if you're using dev version or for building your prod version)

 ## Installation